Career/Technical Programs of Study

 5. Strength to lift at least 25 lbs. frequently and 75 lbs. occasionally.

-6. Verbal and written communication skills adequate to exchange ideas, detailed information and instructions to others accurately through spoken or written word.
+6. Verbal and written communication skills are adequate to exchange ideas, detailed information, and instructions with others accurately through spoken or written words.
 Each technical program has requirements specific to success in that program and profession.
 Some may be more strenuous than the general functions provided here.
-Additional essential functions are listed in the program descriptions if applicable.
+Additional essential functions are listed in the program description if applicable.
 These are also available in the Americans with Disabilities Act (ADA) Coordinator’s Office (256.352.8052) or by contacting the appropriate program director.
 It is the responsibility of the student to review the standards and, if required, meet with the ADA coordinator to discuss them.

 TRANSFER PROGRAMS

-Universities vary in the nature and number of pre-professional requirements, which should be taken.
-During the freshman and sophomore years, students who have determined which profession or occupation they plan to enter should study the list of courses prescribed by the four-year school, which they plan to attend.
+Universities vary in the nature and number of pre-professional requirements which should be met.
+During the freshman and sophomore years, students who have determined which profession or occupation they plan to enter should study the list of courses prescribed by the four-year school which they plan to attend.
 It is the student’s responsibility to become familiar with the requirements of the four-year school.
 In addition, the students should consult with their WSCC advisor.
 University-parallel programs may require modification to meet the needs of some four institutions.
-For suggested Poultry Science 2+2 option see Agriculture/ Horticulture.
+For the suggested Poultry Science 2+2 option, see Agriculture/ Horticulture.